At Iowa Lakes Community College, we are committed to showing our appreciation for your service to our country.

 What should you expect when you submit an application?

 VA will be reviewing applications under the Post-9/11 GI Bill and issuing Certificates of Eligibility (COEs) to qualified individuals.
 The COE will contact basic eligibility information including months of entitlement, period of eligibility and benefit level.
-Individuals eligible at the 100% rate will also be advised of eligibility for the Yellow Ribbon Program.
 If you have chosen a specific school and program, the COE will also indicate if Post-9/11 GI Bill benefits are payable for that school and program.
 Upon receipt of your COE, you should retain a copy for your records and submit a copy to the VA Certifying Official at the school you plan to attend.